 PROGRAM MANAGER / PRESIDENT

-Clay has over 30 years of experience with fossil power plants in the areas of program development, quality assurance, maintenance and inventory management.
-This includes over twenty years of experience with enterprise asset management applications and fourteen years of experience with Maximo upgrades, integrations, training, reporting, inventory and financial management.
+Clay has over 35 years of experience with fossil power plants in the areas of program development, quality assurance, maintenance and inventory management.
+This includes nearly thirty years of experience with enterprise asset management applications and twenty-two years of experience with Maximo upgrades, integrations, training, reporting, inventory and financial management.

-Mary Lou maintains all member and vendor records from past conferences and is responsible for processing all registrations, payments, receipts, and vendor sponsorships during an active conference.
-Her responsibilities also include contracting with hotels for future conferences, payroll, filing tax payments and tax forms, meeting with MUWG’s CPA during tax season and working with the Webmaster to keep the MUWG Website current.
+Gail maintains all member and vendor records from past conferences and is responsible for processing all registrations, payments, receipts, and vendor sponsorships during an active conference.
+Her responsibilities also include payroll, filing tax payments and tax forms, meeting with MUWG’s CPA during tax season and working with the Webmaster to keep the MUWG Website current.

 Rick has over 33 years in power generation, water management, and T&D experience in various areas of reliability maintenance, asset and inventory management.
 Including 20 years of continuous process improvement, Predictive Maintenance, Lock Out/Tag Out, and mobile.
 He has experience with Maximo upgrades, integrations, training, reporting and business systems analysis.

 IBM Watson loT: Asset Management